realazthat/glsl-zoom/README.md

 ##### `zoom.shader.frag({borderClamp = false, borderColor = 'vec4(0,0,0,1)})`

 * A function that returns the webgl 1.0 fragment shader to use.
-* `borderClamp` - a boolean indicating if the shader should use a border color when showing things off the edge of the texture; default is false, and the result is whatever WebGL clamping is chosen.
+* `borderClamp` - A boolean indicating if the shader should use a border color when showing things off the edge of the texture; default is false, and the result is whatever WebGL clamping is chosen.
+* `borderColor` - A string containing a glsl vec4 value that will be used the for the over-the-border-color if `borderClamp` is set to true. can optionally use the keyword string `uniform`, which will then make the fragment shader expect a uniform `vec4` with the name `u_border`.
 * The fragment shader uniforms:
   * A uniform shader (sampler2D) named `u_tex`.
   * A uniform `vec2` named `u_zoom_uv_lower`, having values in the range [0,1],